Monday, April 20, 2026

 LangGraph: Building Stateful AI Agents That Don't Lose Their Mind

-I watched an agent spend $4.20 in API calls doing the same web search seventeen times.
+I watched a support agent burn real API budget by doing the same web search over and over.

 It was a customer support bot I'd wired up with LangChain tools and a ReAct loop.
 The agent was supposed to look up an order, check the refund policy, and respond.
 Instead, it looked up the order, forgot it had done so, looked it up again, forgot again, and continued until I killed the process.
 The LLM calls were stateless.
-Each iteration got the full tool history in its context — but the agent's planning step wasn't tracking what it had already tried.
+Each iteration got the full tool history in its context, but the agent's planning step was not tracking what it had already tried.

 That incident pushed me to LangGraph.
-Two months and three production deployments later, it's the framework I reach for when an agent needs to do more than one thing.
+After several production deployments, it is the framework I reach for when an agent needs to do more than one thing.

 The Problem: Stateless Agents Break in Non-Obvious Ways